Sheriff Sam Cochran

-Sam Cochran is a native Mobilian who graduated from the McGill Institute and went on to attend the University of South Alabama where he holds both a bachelor and masters degree in criminal justice and public administration.
+Sam Cochran is a native Mobilian who graduated from the McGill Institute and went on to attend the University of South Alabama where he holds both a bachelor’s and master’s degree in criminal justice and public administration.
 He is also a graduate of the FBI National Academy.

-Sheriff Cochran serves the community on numerous agency boards, including the Penelope House, Drug Education Council, Boy Scouts of America, and the Child Advocacy Center.
+Sheriff Cochran serves the community on numerous agency boards, including the Penelope House, the Drug Education Council, and the Alabama Safety Institute.
+He was appointed by the Governor in 2015 to serve as a Commissioner on the Alabama Police Officers Standards and Training Commission.
+He has also served on the board of the Boy Scouts of America and the Child Advocacy Center.

-Sheriff Cochran and his wife Sabrina have four children.
+Sheriff Cochran and his wife Sabrina have four children and four grandchildren.